-What started in 1997 with a few people with some great ideas, has transformed into the premier business organization of the Parish and one of leaders in our region.
+What started in 1997 with a few people with some great ideas, has transformed into the premier business organization of the Parish and one of the leaders in our region.
 Today, the Jefferson Chamber represents more than 900 companies in working to improve the business climate and creating business initiatives and opportunities in the Greater New Orleans region.

 We led the way, once the money was secured, in pushing the state’s department of transportation and development to begin the expansion of the Huey P. Long Bridge with our “Hurry the Huey” campaign.
 And just this year, we were part of the business voice behind the new airport terminal flyovers!
-Additionally, we created a tourism bureau known as the Jefferson Convention and Visitors Bureau and later secured a hotel/motel tax to adequately fund the tourist promotion organization.
+Additionally, we created a tourism bureau known as the Jefferson Convention and Visitors Bureau and secured a hotel/motel tax to adequately fund the tourist promotion organization.

-As we have grown, we have created other important venues and organizations along the way.
-In 2001, we recognized the need for a Political Action Committee (PAC).
-This has allowed us to put muscle in endorsements of pro-business minded political candidates.
+As we have grown, we have created additional venues and organizations.
+In 2001, we recognized the need for a Political Action Committee (PAC), which has allowed us to put strength in endorsements of pro-business minded political candidates.
 Our Foundation, a 501(c) 3 non-profit organization, began in 2007.
-This foundation has been the backbone of the workforce development grants that were a catalyst in the rebuilding after Katrina.
-The Foundation is also the namesake and founder of the JCFA, a now autonomous high school that gives Jefferson students a second chance at graduation.
+This Foundation has been the backbone of the workforce development grants that were a catalyst in the rebuilding after Katrina.
+The Foundation is also the original namesake and founder of the JCFA, a now autonomous high school that gives Jefferson Parish students a second chance at graduation.
 In recent years, the Chamber Foundation has become a catalyst for beautification throughout what is known as “Fat City.”

-Working with our partners at JEDCO, GNO, inc, the Regional Planning Commission and others, our organization will continue to be a great influence in legislation, planning, and “big picture” type thinking.
-Whether local, state or federal, legislators respect our positions and passion for policies, laws and principles that support our mission of Improving Business – Improving Lives in Jefferson Parish and our region.
+Working with our partners at JEDCO, GNO, Inc., the Regional Planning Commission and others, our organization will continue to be a great influence in legislation, planning, and “big picture” thinking.
+Whether local, state, or federal legislators respect our positions and passion for policies, laws, and principles, our mission remains Improving Business – Improving Lives in Jefferson Parish and our region.